lizmcarey/intro_to_r_uber/README.md

-# Intro to R - NYC edition!
+# Intro to R Workshop
-This is a repository (repo) for 1 or 2 day workshop intro to R and working with survey data.
+This is a repository (repo) for a 1 or 2 day workshop intro to R and working with survey data.

 Much of the content and material is adapted from Amelia McNamara's [Intro to R](https://github.com/AmeliaMN/IntroToR/blob/master/README.md) workshop.

+Follow along with the workshop content using [these slides](https://drive.google.com/file/d/1e94XmcxtlETH5ccrBnv7JSM3H9BjwjG8/view?usp=sharing)

-This workshop assumes no or beginner level experience with R. It will cover:
+This workshop assumes **no** or **beginner level** experience with R. It will cover:

-Day 1
+Content:
-- 01-Introduction (what is R, what is RStudio)
+- 01-Introduction (what is R & RStudio, R packages, Tidyverse)
+- 02-Data Types (Vectors, coercion, data frames & tibbles)
+- 03-Subsetting data (Select, filter, arrange)
+- 04-Transforming data (Summarize, group by, join)
+- 05-Tidy data (Tidying data using gather() and spread())
-- 02-Visualization (visualizing data using `ggplot2`)
+- 06-Visualization: Visualizing data using ggplot2
-- 03-DataTypes (vectors, ~~matrices~~, data frames, vector types, coercion)
-- 04-Syntax (selecting rows and columns using ~~base R and~~ `dplyr`)

-Day 2
-- 06-Import (importing data using ~~base R and~~ `readr`)
+- 07-Importing data: Importing data into R using readr
+- 08-Survey Analysis: Complete a basic survey analysis
-- 07-Best Practices (cleaning up your workspace, ideas for organization, things to read)
+- 09-Best Practices: Workspace, ideas for organization, things to read
-- 08-Transform (more `dplyr`, making many-to-few and many-to-many transformations, joining data)
-- 09-Tidy (tidying data using `gather()` and `spread()`)
-- ~~10-Model (linear modeling, `broom`, logistic regression)~~
-- 11-Going Forward (installing R and RStudio locally, learning more and getting help)
+- 10-Going Forward: Learning more and getting help

-Day 3
-- 12-Importing survey data from Qualtrics
-- 13-Cleaning survey data from Qualtrics
-- 14-Summary statistics and visualizations with survey data
+Complete these slides and you'll be up and running with R to compelte basic data and survey analysis!